How Can I Help?

 You might also find it informative to first watch the Oakland city council meeting in which the Decriminalize Nature resolution passed:

-Not into public speaking or writing is a passion of yours?
+Not into public speaking or is writing a passion of yours?
 Writing letters to the county commissioners and city council is just as effective as showing up in person.
 Don't let the pressure to write a masterpiece hold you back.
-Feel free to draw from our website, suggested ideas list below, and our FAQ, even word for word.
+Feel free to draw from our website, the talking points list below, and our FAQ, even word for word (copy and pasting from our website into a letter still lets officials know which reasons for decriminalization matter most to you).
 While it's wonderful if you write things in your own words, add further reasons for passing the resolution, and/or share your personal stories, the most important thing is that our officials know you care and support this resolution.
-Copying and pasting certain parts shows them what you care most about and helps immensely.

 You can either email them or drop off/mail a letter to the following: